Kenya and Tanzania Safari Tour — Masai Mara, Serengeti and Ngorongoro Crater

 Possible wildlife: lions, leopards, cheetahs, elephants, giraffes, zebras, wildebeest, hippos and birds.

-Day 7 – Serengeti / Ngorongoro / Karatu View details
+Day 7 – Serengeti / Ngorongoro Crater / Karatu View details

 Meal plan: full board

-Possible wildlife: rhinoceroses, lions, hippos, zebras, wildebeest and buffaloes.
+Possible wildlife: black rhinoceros, lions, hippos, zebras, wildebeest and buffaloes.

 Day 8 – Hadzabe and Datoga tribes / Arusha View details